OsKaR31415/cours/Epigrams on programming.md

 43. In software systems, it is often the early bird that makes the worm.

-44.Sometimes I think the only universal in the computing field is the fetch-execute cycle.
+44. Sometimes I think the only universal in the computing field is the fetch-execute cycle.

 45. The goal of computation is the emulation of our synthetic abilities, not the understanding of our analytic ones.